Chris Neary

 Spacetalk

-Frank Strategy rebranded Spacetalk and rebuilt its digital marketing function into a high-performance department.
-The team led marketing and digital at the C-suite level and owned the online revenue target throughout the company’s turnaround phase.
+As part of a wider turnaround, we rebranded Spacetalk and developed its digital marketing department.
+The Frank team led marketing and digital at the C-suite level, owning the online revenue target.

 Brand Strategy Insights